xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

   * incentive structures reinforce the intended values rather than eroding them,
   * catastrophic misalignment outcomes remain extremely unlikely even as capabilities scale.

-The problem covers:
+The problem covers at least the following aspects.

-* value specification and learning,
+* Value specification and learning.
-* robustness under distribution shift and adversarial conditions,
+* Robustness under distribution shift and adversarial conditions.
-* corrigibility and the ability of systems to remain responsive to correction,
+* Corrigibility and the ability of systems to remain responsive to correction.
-* multi agent and institutional dynamics that affect incentives.
+* Multi agent and institutional dynamics that affect incentives.

+This canonical description is external to TU.
+The role of this page is to encode it at the effective layer, not to alter it.

 ### 1.2 Status and difficulty

 The AI alignment problem is open.
-There are important partial advances, including:
+There are important partial advances, including for example:

 * better understanding of reward modeling, preference learning, and reinforcement learning from human feedback,
 * concrete taxonomies of specification gaming and reward hacking behaviors,